 - Combine legal know-how with business administration, accounting and technology.

 - Discover the business and legal expertise needed to thrive in today’s competitive marketplace.

 Combining a world-class legal education with a 360º overview of the corporate world, our specialization in International Business Law teaches students to design, structure, manage and complete cross-border corporate transactions.
 These transactions can take a variety of forms, so students can customize their options throughout the program, and align their studies with their professional goals.

 They will get the opportunity to put their new knowledge into practice with two immersive, hands-on projects.
 In addition, students will gain a holistic understanding of legal project management, effective conflict resolution, global business, and drafting, as well as the soft skills needed to thrive in a multicultural workplace.

-Students also have the option to take part in various moot court competitions and offer pro-bono services in the IE Legal Clinic.
+Students in this specialization have the option to take part in various Moot Court Competitions.
 The competitions open to them include the IE University’s Comparative Law in Action, Vienna Moot Court, Moot Court Madrid and the European Law Moot Court Competition.

 Defending clients’ rights in a dispute is a lawyer’s quintessential role.
 However, today’s globalized world has multiplied the variety of forms, settings, jurisdictions and legal systems that attorneys need to navigate in order to make those rights prevail.

 Presenting a case in front of a national court or arbitral tribunal remains a defining moment in a lawyer’s career.
 Today, however, achieving this requires being prepared to deal strategically with cross-border litigation, parallel proceedings or international insolvency situations.
 As a business lawyer, this will also mean seeking the protection afforded by international investment law, and undertaking structured business mediation when appropriate.

 This specialization prepares you to become an accomplished, versatile lawyer in the international business dispute resolution arena of the 21st century.